 As mentioned earlier, a lack of focus can be a symptom of job dissatisfaction.
 Daydreaming is another form of being unfocused.
-Some people daydream as a creative outlet, while others fantasize about other careers or a different life.
-If you find yourself contemplating the “what if’s” or various job options, you will not be in the right career.
+Some people daydream as a creative outlet, while others fantasize about other careers or different life.
+If you are contemplating the “what if’s” or various job options, you will not be in the right career.

 Life is too short to spend in a career you hate!

-Recognize job dissatisfaction indicators, examine your life, and make the necessary adjustments to ensure a happy and fulfilling life.
+Recognize job dissatisfaction indicators, examine your life, and make adjustments to ensure a happy and fulfilling life.
 I’m not saying quit your current job immediately; take the time to assess your financial situation, talk to your significant other, and start transitioning toward a more meaningful career!

 It is important not to procrastinate on career happiness.
 All you need to do is take the first step and review alternative career choices to make a career transition.